-Better Kubernetes Job Scheduling
+Better Kubernetes job scheduling

 As enterprises race to scale their infrastructure to handle increasing workloads, many find it’s time to migrate from Cron Jobs or Windows Task Scheduler.
-Containerization like Docker or Kubernetes are excellent ways to automate application deployment, scaling, and management, but lack sophisticated job scheduling.
+Containerization like Docker or Kubernetes are excellent ways to automate application deployment, scaling and management but lack sophisticated job scheduling.

 Redwood’s RunMyJobs fills that gap.